 The fatalities in general are quite silly compared to the previous games.
 Smoke dropping so many bombs he blows up the entire planet is so ridiculous it’s good, but Jax growing into a giant for no reason and stomping on the opponent is just dumb.

-The music is almost completely forgettable this time around.
+The music is largely forgettable this time around.
+Aside from some cheesy instrumentation, the music is not bad per se when you’re playing and a few songs like The Subway are real bangers, but if you asked me to hum a song from MK3 the only one I might recall would be the character select theme (or perhaps the godawful remix of the MK1 Courtyard theme they used for the Street stage).
 The sound effects fare better, with the wind howling through the city and the punches and kicks being as satisfying as ever, although some of the grunts and screams are beginning to sound a bit too silly.

 Mortal Kombat 3 was, once again, ported to several platforms.
 Both of the 16-bit versions were developed by Sculptured Software, who were responsible for the SNES ports of MK and MKII.
-While they don’t look anywhere near as good as the arcade version, they do play quite well and neither version has a huge advantage over the other.
+While the 16-bit ports don’t look anywhere near as good as the arcade version, and the Genesis port looks particularly rough due to its limited color palette, they do play quite well and neither version has a huge advantage over the other in that respect.
 The Genesis version doesn’t even have Matt Furniss‘ soundtrack this time, since Probe was no longer involved.
 The AI in both versions is also insanely brutal and reads your inputs like a champ.

 Only a few months after MK3’s initial launch, around the time the console ports were coming out, Midway released Ultimate Mortal Kombat 3 in the arcades.
 This updated version was an all-around improvement; it had refined gameplay, more modes, and several returning characters including fan favorite Scorpion.
-MK3 was immediately obsolete.
+Mortal Kombat 3 became obsolete immediately.

 Next: Encounter the Ultimate